anuditverma/anuditverma.github.io/_posts/2015-09-10-can't-access-windows-files-in-ubuntu.md

 ```bash
 sudo ntfsfix /dev/<YOUR-Partition-name>
 ```
-It only repairs some fundamental NTFS inconsistencies and resets the NTFS journal file, its a very quick way to access your drives if you need them urgently __BUT__ it schedules an NTFS consistency check for the first boot into Windows.
+It only repairs some fundamental NTFS inconsistencies and resets the NTFS journal file, it's a very quick way to access your drives if you need them urgently __BUT__ it schedules an NTFS consistency check for the first boot into Windows.

 #### __2. Disabling Fast Startup (Permanent fix but at the cost of increased bootup time)__: